Belle is a 4.5 month old blue merle tricolor Bernedoodle. She’s expected to get 35-40 lbs. $450

 The Basics of Guardian Homes

-The benefit to Steel City Puppies is we will never be overcrowded or have to use any sort of kennels.
+The benefit to Steel City Puppies is we never have to use any sort of kennels/runs or be overcrowded.
 We prefer to only have an amount of adult dogs that we can give plenty of time and attention to.
-The guardian puppy/ dog is benefited because they receive all the attention they could ever want from their Guardian Home.
+The guardian puppy/dog benefits by receiving all the attention they could want from their Guardian Home, and they get to experience raising their young.

 Female

-Once the guardian dog is of breeding age and on her second to third heat cycle she would come stay with us to be bred for around a week.
-She is then returned to her guardian family where she will stay for the duration of her pregnancy until the week before her due date (56 days).
-A week before her due date she would come back to our home to deliver, raise, and wean her puppies for 6-7 weeks.
-We pay for all pregnancy-related veterinary expenses and testing.
-Not only is the guardian home getting a puppy for a very reduced price, but they are also compensated for each litter.
+Once the guardian female is over a year old, typically on her second or third heat cycle, she will stay with us around a week for progesterone testing and breeding.
+She is then returned to her guardian family where she will stay for the duration of her pregnancy, up until the week before her due date.
+A week before her due date, she will come back to our home to deliver, raise, and wean her puppies for 6-8 weeks.
+We pay for all pregnancy-related veterinary expenses and genetic health testing.
 The amount of litters the guardian dog will have is dependent on the female.
-When she completes her breeding obligations, we spay her for you at our expense, and she comes home to enjoy the wonderful life you have provided for her.
+Maximum 5 litters.
+Breeding career is usually from 2-5 years old.
+After we receive a receipt for her spay, we will reimburse the Guardian Home up to $350 and transfer all ownership rights.

 Male

-A male guardian dog is much more simpler than a female.
-He is only needed for 2-3 days at time for breeding purposes, and then will be returned to his guardian family.
-If doing artificial insemination, he can even be returned the same day.
-Males are typically retired before 6 years old, and his neuter surgery will be paid at our expense.
+A male Guardian Dog is only needed for 2-4 days at a time for breeding purposes, and then he will be returned to his guardian family.
+If collecting for artificial insemination, he can even be returned the same day.
+Males are typically retired before 6 years old, and his neuter surgery will be reimbursed up to $350 with proof of receipt.

 More Details